 As kids, when Marvin Gaye came on the radio, my brothers and I knew that my parents were about to lose their minds.
 Our car immediately was transformed into a juke joint with finger snapping, clapping, and singing.

-I was in elementary school when the news of Marvin Gaye’s death flashed across our television screen.
-I still remember watching it on our huge, floor model tv.
-My parents and their friends were devastated, yet, it took me almost thirty years to truly understand their sadness.
+When the news of Marvin Gaye’s death flashed across our television screen, my parents and their friends were devastated, yet, it took me almost thirty years to truly understand their sadness.

 Here, My Dear, was the album that showed me the genius, complexity, madness, and brilliance of Marvin Gaye.
 Unfortunately, it is the one album that most of you have never even heard.